Background pattern

 Package Leaflet: Information for the Patient

-Amlodipino/Atorvastatina Krka 10 mg/10 mg Film-Coated Tablets
+Amlodipine/Atorvastatin Krka 10 mg/10 mg Film-Coated Tablets EFG

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leafletasyou may need to read it again.
+• Keep this leaflet.
+You may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not pass it on to others even if their symptoms are the same as yours.
-It may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, talk to your doctor or pharmacist.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-3. How to take Amlodipino/Atorvastatina Krka
+3. How to take Amlodipine/Atorvastatin Krka

 4. Possible side effects

-5. Storage of Amlodipino/Atorvastatina Krka
+5. Storage of Amlodipine/Atorvastatin Krka

-Do not take Amlodipino/Atorvastatina Krka
+Do not take Amlodipine/Atorvastatin Krka

-• if you are allergic to amlodipine or atorvastatin or to any other calcium channel blocker or to any of the other ingredients of this medicine (listed in section 6)
+• if you are allergic to amlodipine or atorvastatin or any other calcium channel blocker or to any of the other ingredients of this medicine (listed in section 6)

-• if you are pregnant, trying to become pregnant or breastfeeding
+• if you are pregnant, trying to become pregnant, or breastfeeding

 • if you use the combination of glecaprevir/pibrentasvir in the treatment of hepatitis C